How to Play Golf Card Game: Rules, Strategies, and Variations

 • Aces = 1 point

-• Jokers (if included) = Usually 0 points or can be assigned an exceptional value based on house rules.
+• Jokers (optional) = 0 points or house rule

 Calculating the Score

-1. Reveal the Cards: Players turn over all their cards in the grid.
+1. Reveal the Cards: Players turn over all cards in the grid.

-2. Add Up Values: Calculate the total value of the revealed cards using the card values provided.
+2. Add Up Values: Calculate the total value of the revealed cards.

-3. Record the Score: Write down each player’s total score for the round on the scorecard.
+3. Record the Score: Write down each player’s total on the scorecard.

-4. Reset the Grid: Shuffle the cards and prepare for the next round after recording.
+4. Reset the Grid: Shuffle and prepare for the next round.

 Winning the Game